PSyton/legoev3cpp/README.md

 3) Finish implementing all system opcode structures.
 	- There is a crash/deadlock with FileUploader
 4) Fetching extended brick info timeouts
-5) Finish WIFI connections
-6) Create more platform specific connection classes
+5) Create more platform specific connection classes
-7) Redo some connection workflow to create a single "discovered" entity across transports

 This project is dependent on the ev3 sources with the minor header changes made in the dsjove fork (pull request has been made).
 I have a fork of both ev3 source trees with the changes.
 You do NOT need to change the firmware on the EV3.
 The header files are only for desktop compilation.